 Check out our Events Calendar to find out what is happening at the garden.
 From workshops, to feasts, to community fun days, we have something for everyone.

-Check out our beautiful new Community Garden Planting Guide!
+Check out our beautiful Community Garden Planting Guide!
 This has been put together by Jay Jackson, our amazing Garden Coordinator, and informed by past and present students and staff, and members of the Cairns community.

 Community garden members can use this diagram to guide their individual and / or group garden activities including sourcing stock, seed collection and propagation, and planting out the garden.
-The Planting Guide is a living document that will be updated regularly as our community garden evolves.
+The Planting Guide is a living document that will be updated as our community garden evolves.

 We’d love to hear your feedback and ideas – email firstname.lastname@example.org.